hereswhisper/KetamineGS/README.md

 - Camera isn't attached to Pawn *Trying Client DLL tomorrow to fix it*<br>
 - No HUD (should be a easy fix)<br><br>

 **This is not ready for production.
-Please do not use this to publicly host, also please ask me before using my code**
+Please do not use this to publicly host, also please ask me before using my code**<br>

 There is no SDK included so you will have to dump one yourself (use Dumper-7)<br>
 Game is found here: https://thrilldawill.itch.io/mr-krabs-overdoses-on-ketamine